top of page

 You might already have an idea for your media choice; perhaps your story was partially inspired by playing Tears of the Kingdom, or it’s got the gritty monster hunting vibes of Supernatural, or it’s about a cozy baking contest like The Great British Bake Off.
 Think outside the box; one of my favourite YA books, Spin the Dawn by Elizabeth Lim, is marketed as “Project Runway meets Mulan,” because it’s about a girl pretending to be a man in order to uphold her family honour and enter a tailoring competition.

 When it comes to choosing a novel comp, research is your best friend, and reading recent books in your genre will help you in more ways than one.
-Don’t listen to the fear monster that whispers in your ear about how reading books similar to yours will sap all your creativity and take away your good ideas; reading widely in your genre will, in fact, do the opposite.
+Don’t listen to the fear monster that whispers in your ear about how reading comps will sap all your creativity and take away your good ideas; reading widely in your genre will, in fact, do the opposite.
 It can inspire you and inform you about what is being published now.

 Here are a few best practices for choosing novel comps.
 Look for books that are: